 - Some sayings and writings in the Jewish scripture (old covenant) contain truth;

-- Some sayings and writings in the Jewish scripture contains his Father's thoughts and thus are his Word;
+- Some sayings in the Jewish scripture contains his Father's thoughts and thus are his Word;

 - He, in his role as the Messiah of Israel, fulfilled prophesies recorded in the Jewish scripture thus validating his Messiah-ship for those needing that type of